 Our Elite Athletes

 The Moorhead High School graduate is one of the most tenured American-born players in NHL history.
-He made his NHL debut in 1997 and won the Stanley Cup with the Carolina Hurricanes in 2006.
+He made his NHL debut in 1997 and won the Stanley Cup with the Carolina Hurricanes in 2006 and then with the Pittsburgh Penguins in 2016 and 2017.
 Cullen is also active with the Sanford Health Foundation through the Cullen Children’s Foundation.

 Despite not being highly recruited at Eagan (Minn.)
 High School, Zenner turned into one of the most decorated players in South Dakota State history.
 He ranks second in career rushing at the FCS level with 6,548 yards.
 He made the roster of the Detroit Lions as an undrafted rookie and wound up being the team’s starting running back in his second pro season.
 Zenner is also a high-achiever off the field, having been accepted into medical school.
 He does medical research during the offseason.

 Originally from Clark, S.D., Kaufman is a rising star on the LPGA Tour, where she debuted in 2014.
 Before that, she was a two-time All-American at Texas Tech.